fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 ## Conclusion

-We’ve covered some basics on typography.
+We’ve covered some basics of typography.
 We’ve learned that typography can help you boost interest in your content and (hopefully) bring some new audience.
 We’ve also learned how bad typography can yield the opposite outcome.
-I hope that this little introduction made you *aware* that while web is substantially different from print, we still should care about readability and aesthetics of written language.
+I hope that this little introduction made you *aware* of the fact that while web is substantially different from print, we still should care about readability and aesthetics of written language.
 Bad typography cannot be saved by nice color selection, photos and icons.

-If you liked the article, stay tuned for the next part of our *Building a simple company website the Hard Way* series where we’re gonna talk about another important aspect of typography: *vertical rythm*.
+If you liked the article, stay tuned for the next part of our *Building a simple company website the Hard Way* series where we’re gonna talk about another important aspect of typography: *vertical rhythm*.

 [1]: https://fonts.google.com/